Ngiyani

 Our Story

-In 1838, a group of Aboriginal men, women, and children were killed at Myall Creek.
+In 1838, a group of at least 28 Aboriginal men, women, and children were murdered at Myall Creek station.

-This event — one of many during the Frontier Wars — was the first time in Australia that some of those responsible were tried and executed under colonial law.
+This event — one of hundreds during the Frontier Wars — was the first time in Australia that some of those responsible were tried and executed for massacring Aboriginal people under colonial law.
 It remains a defining moment in our national story of truth and justice.
 Generations later, descendants and community members came together to create a place of truth-telling and remembrance.
 Their leadership led to the opening of the Myall Creek Memorial on 10 June 2000 — a symbol of courage, respect, and reconciliation.

 Learn more